14 Email Design Best Practices to Improve Email Performance

 10. Use GIFs rather than videos

 So it's better to use GIFs in the email instead of videos as they are short, expressive, and take less time to load.
-Make sure the GIF you use is compressed and is not a large file; this will help with the deliverability.
+Make sure the GIF you use is compressed and is not a large file; this will also help with the email deliverability.

-• Social media
+Social media

 You can link your socials in the footer of the email to give your audience access to more of your content.
-Choose and link the relevant and most frequently used social media platform by your organization.

-• Support
+Support

 Testing emails is an iterative process.
 It means you will have to continuously test and retest to make sure your emails are rendering correctly.